USask Neuroscience

 Picture of Dr. Veronica Campanucci

-Dr. Veronica Campanucci BSc, MSc, PhD
+Dr. Veronica Campanucci BSc, MSc, PhD, Neuroscience Cluster Executive Member

 Dr. Campanucci explores the impact of diabetes and chronic inflammation on the nervous system.
 Interests: diabetes; patch-clamp electrophysiology; live imaging in vitro; inflammation; transgenic mice; mitochondrial morphology and traffic.